-John Coffey (the character from the movie The Green Mile) sits in the waiting room with his friends Bagger Vance (The Legend of Bagger Vance), Mother Abigail (The Stand) and god (From Bruce Almighty and Evan Almighty).
+In this original work from local author and national figure Al Letson, John Coffey (the character from the movie The Green Mile) sits in a waiting room with his friends Bagger Vance (The Legend of Bagger Vance), Mother Abigail (The Stand) and god (From Bruce Almighty and Evan Almighty).
 The small group patiently waits for someone to watch their movies so they can go off to work.
-A new character, Legba, a shady con-man, or saintly gentleman (depending on your point of view), joins the room with answers and a lot of questions.
-He tells the characters they are in the Room of Magical Negroes!
-A Purgatory of a sorts for black fictitious characters waiting to be released into the world.
+A new character, Legba, a shady con-man (or saintly gentleman, depending on your point of view), joins the room with answers and a lot of questions.
+He tells the characters they are in the Room of Magical Negroes – a purgatory of a sorts for black fictitious characters waiting to be released into the world.
 Legba wonders aloud why are they in this room in the first place?
 What is their purpose in life?
 Why can’t they use their magical powers for themselves?
 These questions begin to eat away at John Coffey as he is ordered to report to The Green Mile.
 In a fit of defiance John refuses to go and thus upsets the balance of the universe.
 Every story has its place, make believe or true, and if one story doesn’t play its part, all of creation is in jeopardy.

-The 5 & Dime is pleased to present this original work at MOSH, in Jacksonville’s Urban Core.
-MOSH strongly believes in connecting the people of Jacksonville and those in the surrounding communities to the art and culture that is happening in our city.
-One way to make this happen is collaborating with other like-minded organizations.
-MOSH is proud to be working with The 5 & Dime on the thought provoking work, “John Coffey Refuses To Save The World,” by author Al Letson.
+The 5 & Dime presented this original work in the planetarium of Jacksonville’s Museum of Science and History.
+MOSH strongly believes in connecting the people of Jacksonville and those in the surrounding communities to the art and culture that is happening within their city.